 Something new and relevant in the geo-strategy, after the control of the routes to America and the Caribbean Sea, was the access and defense of the Philippines for their role in the trade with China.
-The challenge was how to convert a terrestrial line of defense, like the Pyrenees, into a maritime one.
-The solution was based in two principles: first of all, "the help of local population"; this means that the problem of the impossibility of controlling all the territory can be minimized by the help of native population who effectively is occupying some areas; so, it will not be so easy for the enemy (at least in the first moments) to establish there.
-Second, that "an archipelago can work as a mountainous barrier", consequently the most important military action would be to defend the strategic places, like the natural gates of an archipelago (i.e. the Embocadero, or San Bernardino entrance, in the eastern and central area of the Philippines) and the established harbor already cities. or entrepôts.
-Since this logic was also shared by the enemy, most of the colonial battles, at least in the East (particularly in Manila) took the form of harbor cities' blockades.
+We can presume that consciously or unconsciously, the governors in Manila faced the challenge on how to convert a terrestrial line of defense, like the Pyrenees, into a maritime one.
+Their solution had to be based on two principles: first of all, "the help of local population"; this means that the problem of the impossibility controlling all the territory can be minimized by the help of native population who effectively occupy some areas; so, it will not be so easy for the enemy (at least in the first moments) to establish themselves there.
+Second, that "an archipelago can work as a mountainous barrier", consequently the most important military action would be to defend the strategic places, like the natural gates of an archipelago (i.e. the Embocadero, or San Bernardino entrance, in the eastern and central area of the Philippines) and the already established harbor cities, or entrepôts.
+Since this logic was also shared by the enemy, most of the colonial battles, at least in the East (particularly in Manila) took the form of harbor city blockades.

-The Filipino archipelago was certainly different from limits of the Iberian peninsula, but resembled somehow the dissemination of the territories that the Spanish king had over Europe (Low Countries, Milan, Naples, etc.), which have to be defended from their enemies or rivals (Otomans, Holland, England, France,...).
-To some extent the North-South line of defense that Spain established along the Filipino Archipelago has a counterpart not only with the West-East defensive system in the Pyrenees but also with the communication of the Spanish territories in Europe along the so-called "camino español" (Milano, Engadina, Valtelina, Tyrol, south of Germany, Alsace, Lorena, and Low Countries), years ago re-examined by Parker (2005).
-In the Philippines, the first fortress was established in Cebú, the small island where

-Magellan was killed and Legazpi arrived fifty year earlier.
+The Philippine archipelago was certainly different from the limits of the Iberian Peninsula, but resembled somehow the distribution of the territories of the King of Spain in Europe (from the Low Countries, to Milan, Naples, etc.), which had to be defended againts enemies or rivals (Ottomans, Holland, England or France).
+To some extent the North-South line of defense that Spain established along the Filipino Archipelago has a counterpart not only with the West-East defensive system in the Pyrenees but also with the communication of the Spanish territories in Europe along the so-called "camino español (Spanish Road)" (Milano, Engadina, Valtelina, Tyrol, south of Germany, Alsace, Lorena, and Low Countries), years ago re-examined by Parker (2005).
+In the Philippines, the first fortress was established in Cebú, the small island where Magellan was killed in 1521 and where Legazpi had arrived almost fifty year later.
 But, the first big fortress was Fort Santiago (1571) in Manila, which served as citadel of the future city nowadays called Intramuros.
 This walled city only was defeated by the English in 1762, which they hold for two years.
-Probably, this place was the most logical to have created a pentagonal citadel, or squared one (as it appears in the project of Gómez in the 19th century), but probably due to limitation of resources and better adaptation to the entrance a simple triangular structure of Fort Santiago was erected at the entrance of the Pasig River.
+Probably, this was the most logical place in which to create a pentagonal citadel, or squared one (as it appears in the project of Gómez in the 19th century), but probably due to limitation of resources and better adaptation to the terrain at the river mouth of the Pasig River the simple triangular structure of Fort Santiago was erected.

-Let us mention that besides these three Spanish models other ones were proposed, like the terrestrial one in China, defended by a long wall that was completed in the Ming dynasty: "The most conspicuous display of demarcation in China's frontier zone is, of course, the Great Wall, or Chang-cheng (長城), "Long Walls", that many Chinese dynasties built on the northwestern frontier.
-Not until the sixteenth century did the Ming dynasty construct a single, nearly continuous defensive barrier" (Perdue, 2005:42).
+Just for reference, let us mention that besides these three Spanish models of big geo-strategical defensive systems other different ones were proposed, like the terrestrial one in north China, defended by a long wall that was completed in the Ming dynasty: "The most conspicuous display of demarcation in China's frontier zone is, of course, the Great Wall, or Chang-cheng (長城), "Long Walls", that many Chinese dynasties built on the northwestern frontier.
+Not until the sixteenth century did the Ming dynasty construct a single, nearly continuous defensive barrier."

-3. The European colonial expansion in Far East and the square Fortresses
+3. European colonial expansion in Far East and the square fortresses